ontodev/ldtab/spec/README.md

 If you've worked with RDF before, most of the columns in the statement tables should be familiar.

 The columns `assertion` and `retraction` are used to maintain the edit history of an RDF graph over time.
 This edit history can be used to create any version of the graph in its edit history.
 This approach is inspired by [Datomic](https://www.datomic.com/).
 We will explain how this works in more detail later.

-The `graph` column is used for different graphs.
+The `graph` column is used to serialize multiple named graphs (see also [TriG](https://www.w3.org/TR/trig/)).

 Values in the columns `subject`, `predicate`, `object`, `datatype`, `annotation` are encoded pretty much as you would in Turtle syntax: